Our housing needs are changing — and the dedicated dining room is one of the casualties.

 A family of four was thriving in their 3-bedroom, 2-bathroom home in an Upper West Side prewar building.
 There was just one problem — their 12” x 11” dedicated dining room was not serving their needs at all.
 Dark, cramped, and packed to capacity with an over-sized table, the dedicated dining room spent the majority of the year gathering dust, waiting for the handful of special occasions when it would finally seat guests.

 As their family grew, Alison and Trevor had to find clever ways to make room in their 600-square-foot, one-bedroom Vancouver apartment.
 Though small, they loved their apartment — with its high ceilings, tall windows, and proximity to a vibrant neighborhood — and they were loath to leave when their kids were born.
 Rather than upsize, they adapted their existing space to work for their needs.
-They gave kids Theo (5) and Mae (3) the apartment’s lone bedroom, and re-purposed the area off the kitchen — what might conventionally serve as a dining space — into their bedroom with the Penelope 2 queen-sized wall bed from Resource.
+They gave kids Theo (5) and Mae (3) the apartment’s lone bedroom, outfitting their room with a Kali Duo bunk wall bed system.
+The couple re-purposed the area off the kitchen — what might conventionally serve as a dining space — into their bedroom with the Penelope 2 queen-sized wall bed from Resource.

 Alison and Trevor still host guests around their extending dining table, which floats in what is now their combination kitchen/dining area.